treilly94/dev-env/README.md

 > If you're using windows and the vpn connects with errors resetting the TAP-Windows Addapter in `Control Panel\Network and Internet\Network Connections` usually helps

+## Gitlab
+The Gitlab Web UI should be accessable via the vms [private IP](http://10.0.32.20) while on the vpn.

 ## Jenkins
-The Jenkins Web UI should be accessable via the vms private IP while on the vpn.
+The Jenkins Web UI should be accessable via the vms [private IP](http://10.0.32.21) while on the vpn.
 The admin password will need to be pulled out of the container running on the vm during initial setup.
 The jenkins agents will need to be manually connected to the jenkins master

+## Sonarqube
+The Sonarqube Web UI should be accessable via the vms [private IP](http://10.0.32.22) while on the vpn.